CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 Michael- Create a convention for how our code is formatted, and more documentation on pre/post conditions of functions

-(5pts–Indvidual) With specific, measurable improvement action described Cody- I know that I have a problem with spacing out projects, I need to spread out my time more efficiently by spacing my projects out and using a calender would help.
+(5pts–Indvidual) With specific, measurable improvement action described Cody- I know that I have a problem with spacing out projects, I need to spread out my time more efficiently by spacing my projects out and using Zenhub more effectively would help.
 Levi- Further understanding JavaScript and backends working with JavaScript will increase productivity.
 Once my desktop is built, I will be able to increase productivity as it wont take 10 minuets to turn on my computer and 5 minuets to open an IDE.
 Better weekend time managment.
 Eric-
 Joel-
 Michael- Need to implement "fail fast", try to get small working pieces in progress to find roadblocks/issues faster instead of planning all resources and libraries aheaad of time